CJBuchel/TMS/README.md

 # Running
 - Install mysql using `sudo chmod +x mysql.sh; sudo ./mysql.sh`
-- Install using `yarn run build` (should install for both server and fss app)
+- Install using `yarn; yarn run build` (should install for both server and fss app)
-- Run using `yarn run build` for tracked server changes
+- Run using `yarn run start` for tracked server changes